GeoTecINIT/awarns-framework/packages/battery/README.md

 ## Usage

-After installing and setting up this plugin, you'll have access to a task to acquire the current phone's battery level and the battery level record that it will output on demand.
+After installing and setting up this plugin, you'll have access to a task that allows to acquire the current phone's battery level and the battery level record that it will output on demand.

+### Tasks

-### Acquire battery level task
+#### Acquire phone's battery level

 > **Task name**: `acquirePhoneBatteryLevel`
+>
+> **Description**: Acquires phone's current battery level

 To register this task for its use, you just need to import it and call its generator function inside your application's task list: